WALS™ and VectoBac® WDG win Annual Chicago Innovation Award.

 More than a product – a layered strategy

-WALS is not merely a product, it’s a layered approach that utilizes the latest formulation technology – VectoBac® WDG (Bti strain AM65‐52,) a water-dispersible granule formulation – with wide-area larvicide spraying.
-Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in small, numerous, cryptic container habitats.
+WALS is not merely a product, it’s a layered approach that utilizes cutting-edge formulation technology and a special application system to deliver the highly effective and target-specific biorational larvicide VectoBac® WDG (Bti strain AM65‐52).
+Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in small, cryptic, and often numerous container habitats.
 And with the increasing potential of vector-borne disease outbreaks from container mosquitoes threatening larger segments of our population, there’s never been a greater need for WALS to help public health professionals meet their Integrated Vector Management (IVM) goals.

 The WALS layered approach